Fracture (company)

 Fracture is an Internet-based photo finishing service.
 Fracture's main service is printing photos directly onto glass.
 The company is based in Gainesville, Florida.

 History

 A startup company in North Central Florida, Fracture was founded by two graduates of The University of Florida, Alex Theodore and Abhi Lokesh.
 They began selling their product in December 2009.
 Theodore and Lokesh raised $1.5 million in funding from outside investors, including Tamiami Angel Fund I in 2012.

-In 2011, after a Groupon promotion, sales increased significantly, and the company moved to a larger building and had ten employees.
-In 2013 the company raised an additional $500,000 to pay for further expansion.
+In 2011, following a Groupon promotion, sales increased significantly and the company moved to a larger building, employing ten people.
+In 2013, the company raised an additional $500,000 for further expansion.

 By 2014, the company had filled about 50,000 orders.

 By July 2015, the company had filled over 100,000 orders.

 Features

 Customers upload photos through the company's website and get back those photos printed on a pane of shatter resistant glass.
 The process takes less than an hour, and the photos can be as small as 5 by 5 in or as big as 21.6 by 28.8 in.